 Predictability, however, does not always translate into visibility.
-The discursive patterns associated privilege-preserving epistemic pushback are unmarked, nuanced, and are extremely difficult to spot in philosophy classes because they easily pass as acceptable philosophical engagements.
-I confess that, in the interest of meeting students half way, I’ve sometimes treated this pushback as an objection to an argument; but, I feel extremely uneasy about doing so because treating willful ignorance as critical engagement muddies philosophical waters.
+The discursive patterns associated with privilege-preserving epistemic pushback are unmarked, nuanced, and are extremely difficult to spot in philosophy classes because they easily pass as acceptable philosophical engagements.
+I confess that, in the interest of meeting students half way, I’ve sometimes treated this pushback as an objection to an argument; but I feel extremely uneasy about doing so because treating willful ignorance as critical engagement muddies philosophical waters.
 Philosophy classrooms should be spaces where students learn to engage material carefully and critically, and “I don’t buy it!
 I think you are wrong.
-You need to convince me!” is a psychological, and not a well-reasoned, response.<5> Treating privilege-preserving epistemic pushback as a form of critical engagement validates it and allows it to circulate more freely; and this, as I’ll argue later, can do epistemic violence to oppressed groups.
-For these reasons we need to be clear on the differences between critical thinking, healthy skepticism, and privilege-preserving epistemic pushback.
+You need to convince me!” is a psychological and not a well-reasoned response.<6> Treating privilege-preserving epistemic pushback as a form of critical engagement validates it and allows it to circulate more freely; this, as I’ll argue later, can do epistemic violence to oppressed groups.
+For these reasons, we need to be clear about the differences among critical thinking, healthy skepticism, and privilege-preserving epistemic pushback.

 Critical Thinking, Healthy Skepticism, and Privilege-Preserving Epistemic Pushback

 Philosophers of education have long made the distinction between critical thinking and critical pedagogy.
 Both literatures appeal to the value of being “critical” in the sense that instructors should cultivate in students a more cautious approach to accepting common beliefs at face value.
 Both traditions share the concern that learners generally lack the ability to spot inaccurate, misleading, incomplete, or blatantly false claims.
 They also share a sense that learning a particular set of critical skills has a corrective, humanizing, and liberatory effect.
 The traditions, however, part ways over their definition of “critical.”
-Nicholas C. Burbules and Rupert Berk’s (1999) comparison of the traditions provides a useful background for my discussion in the next section.
-The critical thinking tradition is concerned primarily with epistemic adequacy.
+Nicholas C. Burbules and Rupert Berk’s comparison of the traditions provides a useful background for my discussion in the next section.
+The critical-thinking tradition is concerned primarily with epistemic adequacy.
 To be critical is to show good judgment in recognizing when arguments are faulty, assertions lack evidence, truth claims appeal to unreliable sources, or concepts are sloppily crafted and applied.
-For critical thinkers, the problem is that people fail to “examine the assumptions, commitments, and logic of daily life . . . the basic problem is irrational, illogical, and unexamined living” (Burbules and Berk 1999, n.p.).
+For critical thinkers, the problem is that people fail to “examine the assumptions, commitments, and logic of daily life . . . the basic problem is irrational, illogical, and unexamined living” (Burbules and Berk 1999, 46).
 In this tradition sloppy claims can be identified and fixed by learning to apply the tools of formal and informal logic correctly.